25 Tips for Helping Your Child (and Yourself) Get a Better Night’s Sleep

 22. Reward Them

 Don’t be afraid to reward good sleep habits just like you would any other behavior.
 If your child goes a full week without getting out of bed at night to find you, or follows their wind-down routine every day, celebrate!
+Try using a sticker chart to track their progress with a reward at the end of the week (or month).

 23. Research the Right Amount of Sleep

 Different age groups need different amounts of sleep.
 Don’t force all your children into the same sleep schedule, research to find what’s right for them.
+School-aged children need up to 11 hours of sleep, while infants can sleep up to 15 hours!
+Teens should sleep around eight to 10 hours, while adults should get approximately seven to nine hours.

 24. Prove They Are Safe